Film Spoilers and

 Inland Empire (2006)

-An Aging Hollywood Film Star's Identity Shattered (Allegorically or in Real-life?)
-After Taking the Lead Role in a Cursed Film Remake of a Haunted Polish Gypsy Folk Tale About Adultery
+An Aging Hollywood Film Star's Identity Was Shattered (Allegorically or in Real-life?)
+After Taking the Lead Role in a Cursed Film Remake of a Haunted Polish Gypsy Folk Tale About Adultery; Sue Found Herself Adopting the Persona of the Film Character, and Her World Became A Surrealistic Nightmare

 The Innocents (1961, UK)

 Director Jack Clayton's scary, supernatural-psychological horror film was adapted from Henry James' novella, The Turn of the Screw.
-The setting was in the 19th century at a gothic, bleak English country estate where a new governess, Miss Giddens (Deborah Kerr), was taking care of a young boy and girl for wealthy Bly House estate owner and bachelor, the Uncle (Michael Redgrave).
-The children were:
+The setting was in the 19th century in Victorian England, at a gothic, bleak English country estate.

-As the story progressed, the sexually-repressed Miss Giddens appeared slightly deranged (was she mad or not?), believing that the slightly mature, corrupted and strange children Miles and Flora were 'possessed' by the malignant spirits of the estate's dead (violently murdered) valet Peter Quint (Peter Wyngarde) and the previous drowned governess Miss Jessel (Clytie Jessop) suffering from "mad grief."
-The two deceased individuals had carried on a perverse relationship and were suspected of 'haunting' the estate as apparitions.
+As the disquieting story progressed, the sexually-repressed Miss Giddens appeared slightly deranged (was she mad or not?), believing that the slightly mature, corrupted and strange children Miles and Flora were 'possessed' by the malignant spirits of the estate, including:

 Inside Man (2006)